gregkoul/Dockerized-NextCloud-MariaDB-LetsEncrypt/README.md

 8. I hope NOW to have access your DOMAIN.
 You have to finalize the initial setup for NextCloud service.

+9. During the initial setup, select the desired database type (eg. MariaDB).
+Fill the hostname field for the database server, with the database-container name. (eg. db).
+For the db credentials, use the environmental variables found in the db.env file.

 # Follow these steps in order to update your NextCloud service

 1. First of all you have to stop and remove the old dockers.